-Effective as of February 1, 2023, MPT Hydro LP entered into a new 20-year EPA with BC Hydro for all of the power produced from the Sechelt Creek Hydro Facility, which remains subject to BCUC approval.
+Effective as of February 1, 2023, MPT Hydro LP entered into a new 20-year EPA with BC Hydro for all of the power produced from the Sechelt Creek Hydro Facility.

 On March 3, 2023, the Michichi Solar Facility achieved commercial operation.
 For more details see "Narrative Description of the Business - Solar - Alberta - Michichi Solar Facility."